 Each account is designed for the different stages in a business’s lifetime.
 The one that’s best suited for small businesses, though, is probably the Chase Total Business Checking account.

-If Chase’s established small business lending program and business checking accounts aren’t reason enough to sign up for account, here are some other features you should consider:
+If Chase’s established small business lending program and business checking accounts aren’t reason enough to sign up for account, here are some other advantages to consider:

-While Capital One has substantial consumer and commercial banking programs, they’re equally devoted to the small business owner with their Spark Business program.
+While Capital One has substantial consumer and commercial banking programs, their comprehensive suite of financing solutions proves that they’re equally devoted to small business owners.